 Lizzie was a much-loved member of our school community, remembered fondly for her humour and zest for life, and admired by all those who knew her.
 We are deeply proud of all that Lizzie achieved and the extraordinary example she set through her dedication, courage, and service.

-Next week, members of the Class of 2015 will gather for their 10-year reunion.
-This occasion will be especially poignant, providing an opportunity for Lizzie’s friends and contemporaries to remember her and to celebrate her life together.
+Just a week after she was tragically killed in a car accident, members of the Class of 2015 gathered for their 10-year reunion.
+It was an especially poignant occasion, providing an opportunity for Lizzie’s friends and contemporaries to remember her and to celebrate her life together.

 Our thoughts are with her family, friends and comrades.
 As a school community, we will remember Lizzie with gratitude and affection and honour the remarkable legacy she leaves behind.